CSV Apeldoorn

-Christelijke Sportvereniging Apeldoorn is a football club from Apeldoorn, Netherlands.
+Christelijke Sportvereniging Apeldoorn is a Dutch association football club from Apeldoorn.
+They are currently members of the Vierde Divisie, the fifth tier of the Dutch football league system.
 The club was founded in 1946.
-The first team plays in the Vierde Divisie Saturday (4th division) since 2022, when a championship in the Eerste klasse meant promotion.

 History

 In 2010 CSV Apeldoorn was promoted to the Topklasse by ranking third in the Hoofdklasse that year.
 It was relegated a year later back to the Hoofdklasse.